GoogleChrome/chromium-dashboard/developer-documentation.md

   1. On pressing submit after editing the feature, you will be able to see the diff in the console logs.

 ## Local Development

-* When run locally, Datastore Emulator is used for storing all the entries.
+- When run locally, Datastore Emulator is used for storing all the entries.
+To reset local database, remove the local directory for storing data/config for the emulator.
+The default directory is `<USER_CONFIG_DIR>/emulators/datastore`.
+The value of `<USER_CONFIG_DIR>` can be found by running: `$ gcloud info --format='get(config.paths.global_config_dir)'` in the terminal.
+To learn more about using the Datastore Emulator CLI, execute `$ gcloud beta emulators datastore --help`.
-* Executing `npm start` or `npm test` automatically starts the Datastore Emulator and shuts it down afterwards.
+- Executing `npm start` or `npm test` automatically starts the Datastore Emulator and shuts it down afterwards.